This is article #28 out of 50 in The Startup Marketing Playbook.

 6 months from the show

-Now that you have the space reserved, you need to contract a vendor that will actually build your booth.
+Once you have the space reserved, you’ll need to find and contract a vendor to create your booth.
 This is the largest expense of the show.
 This vendor will:

 - Help you create a booth that aligns with your business